Carlisle Pubs

 Blue Bell Inn (and off-sales), Scotch Street.
 Closed in 1973.
 Thanks to Tom Seabury for this one.

 Cumberland Wrestlers Inn, Currock Street.
 Usually known simply as The Wrestlers.
-[Added 2008; now shop].
+A Redfern pub, opened in 1938, closed in 2000, and subsequently converted into a shop.

 Enterprise